Writing-for-me/test/otherthing.md

-More then all of this, the aforementioned discussion with the Red Guard leaders in 1968 is indicative of Mao's opposition to the portrayal of him as a master or teacher with 'the answers'.
-Chen Boda, another member of the Cultural Revolution Small Group, instructed the Red Guard leaders to 'follow the Chairman’s teaching closely; resolutely carry it out.'
-To which Mao responded 'Don’t talk about teachings.'
-Because political situations are not about following teachings or instructions.
+More then all of this, the aforementioned discussion with the Red Guard leaders in 1968 is indicative of Mao's opposition to the portrayal of him as a master with 'the answers'.
+Chen Boda, another member of the Cultural Revolution Small Group, instructed the Red Guard leaders to 'follow the Chairman's instructions closely; act resolutely in accordance to them.'
+To which Mao responded 'do not say that I am giving "instructions"'.
+In contradiction to the 'great man' understanding of history, Mao repeatedly emphasized that 'it is the masses that make history', which speaks to the subjective capacity of the people themselves to play the leading role in politics and qualitatively transform the world.

+This view stands in contrast to shared asumptions of the right and ultra-'left' which both emphasize the individual as the locus of social contradictions and struggles.

 [go on to question of enemies]